Edit online

 Branch Management

-When a project is open, the second stripe contains a label to make it clear that you are editing inside the Personal Workspace and it includes a branch management drop-down menu.
+When a project is open, the top stripe contains a branch management drop-down menu.
 The current branch is displayed inside the box and you can click it to select a different branch (all the Git branches from your project are available).

 Figure 3.
 Merge Branch Dialog Box